x-square/data_analytics/24-05-maths-statistics-data-science.md

 - **Grid search** evaluates all possible combinations of predefined hyperparameter values.
 - **Random search** samples random combinations of hyperparameters within specified ranges.
 - **Bayesian optimisation:** uses probabilistic models to explore the hyperparameter space more efficiently and adjust based on previous results.
-- **Gradient-based optimisation** utilizes gradient information to fine-tune hyperparameters, often for complex models like neural networks.
+- **Gradient-based optimisation** utilises gradient information to fine-tune hyperparameters, often for complex models like neural networks.

 ## Unsupervised learning